berjcode/NetUtilityKit.Nuget/README.md

 # ResponseModel:
 ```
 It ensures that the controller is clean and legible.
+It allows you to give a stronger and different response.
+Different Overloads are available.
 There is no need to do if else in the controller.
 You can manage this situation from a different layer.
 If you don't want to repeat yourself, you can manage the controller part with a base class.
 A simple example is presented.